Bridge Loans Can Help You Drop Home Buying Contingencies

 Put simply, the more risk you present to the bridge lender, the higher your rate will be.
 For example, if you need a very high-LTV loan and you’ve got marginal credit, expect an even higher rate.
-But if you’ve got excellent credit and plenty of home equity, and just need a small loan to bridge the gap, the interest rate may not be all that bad.
+But if you have got excellent credit and plenty of home equity, and just need a small loan to bridge the gap, the interest rate may not be all that bad.
 And remember, these loans come with short terms, so the high cost of interest will only affect your pocketbook for a few months to a year or so.
-Just be mindful of the closing costs associated, which are often also inflated because lenders know you’ll be fairly desperate to obtain financing.
+Just be mindful of the closing costs associated, which are often also inflated because lenders know you will be fairly desperate to obtain financing.

 Bridge Loans Can Be Risky

-Be careful when you take out a bridge loans there’s no guarantee your existing home will sell in a timely manner pay attention to all the terms of the loan and watch out for prepayment penalties!
+Be careful when you take out a bridge loans there is no guarantee your existing home will sell in a timely manner pay attention to all the terms of the loan and watch out for prepayment penalties!

 Many critics find bridge loans to be risky, as the borrower essentially takes on a new loan with a higher interest rate and no guarantee the old property will sell within the allotted life of the bridge loan.
-However, borrowers usually don’t need to pay interest in the remaining months if their home is sold before the term of the bridge loan is complete.
+However, borrowers usually do not need to pay interest in remaining months if their home is sold before the term of the bridge loan is complete.
 But watch out for prepayment penalties that hit you if you pay the loan off too early!